Pupil Premium Allocation

 Progress to date this year:

-To see intentions and outcomes for Pupil Premium allocation, including previous data, please click here.
+To see intentions and outcomes for Pupil Premium allocation, including previous data, please find the document below.